 The Workspace Program is open to emerging artists who live and work in New York State.
 Artists from all disciplinary and cultural backgrounds are encouraged to apply.
 Applications will not be accepted from students enrolled in undergraduate or graduate degree programs during the program year.
 Applicants must be New York State residents and must be U.S. citizens or permanent residents of the U.S. No prior papermaking experience is required.
 Applications are only accepted via our online application; please do not mail or e-mail application materials.

-Artists apply for the Workspace Program residency through an online application form (open through September 7 - September 29, 2017), which requires answering a few short questions and providing a current resume and up to 10 images.
+Artists apply for the Workspace Program residency through an online application form (open from July—October 16, 2018), which requires answering a few short questions and providing a current resume and up to 10 images.
 A changing panel of curators, critics, and art professionals select finalists based on the quality of the work samples.
-Finalists will be announced by late November 2017.
+Finalists will be announced by December 2018.